 PHEVs offer a bridge between traditional gas-powered and all-electric vehicles, saving drivers money by reducing gasoline expenses while providing a familiar and comfortable driving experience.
 There are several PHEVs that qualify for some or all of the federal EV tax credit as well as other incentive programs, and that number is expected to grow as automakers release more eligible hybrid models, which means drivers can still save big on the PHEV purchase.
 Those options are listed here:

-Find out how much you could save on your new electric SUV here.
+Get pre-qualified today to find out how much you could save on your electric SUV.